adoodevv/articles/cm4zbjou1000s0aju0xt2ab7o.md

 # Introduction

 In this post, we’ll explore the design of a differential-drive robot and create its URDF model.
 This robot will serve as the foundation for the rest of this series.
-Much of what I’ve learned here comes from Josh Newans’ excellent [YouTube](https://www.youtube.com/playlist?list=PLunhqkrRNRhYAffV8JDiFOatQXuU-NnxT) tutorials on ROS 2 and Gazebo Classic.
+Much of what I’ve learnt here comes from Josh Newans’ excellent [YouTube](https://www.youtube.com/playlist?list=PLunhqkrRNRhYAffV8JDiFOatQXuU-NnxT) tutorials on ROS2 and Gazebo Classic.
 Let’s dive in!

 ## What is a Differential-Drive Robot?